logo

 However, I would quarrel with that stereotype.
 You do need to have a brain, but not one the size of a planet.
 You also don’t need to be a loner.

 There can be a lot of enjoyment in solving with a friend or partner.
-Or, as we do in the Hathway Crossword Club, in a group, with a lot of food, alcohol, banter and wandering off the point.
+Or, as we did in the Hathway Crossword Club, in a group, with a lot of food, alcohol, banter and wandering off the point.

 Our Crossword Guide is designed to demystify cryptic crosswords and encourage you to take them up.
 You won’t regret it.